 What is your metabolism?

 Your metabolism is a system of organs that works together to process and use energy.
-It works like the circulatory, respiratory, digestive, or other systems in your body.
-A healthy metabolism depends on various organs to process and use energy.
+It works like your body’s circulatory, respiratory, digestive, or other systems.
+A healthy metabolism depends on various organs to process and use power.
 The major organs that make up the metabolism are the brain, kidneys, heart, and liver.
 These four organs account for 51% of a healthy metabolism while accounting for only 6% of your body’s total weight.
 In addition, these four organs work day and night, even while you are sleeping.

 What Role do your organs play in your metabolism?